initialcommit-com/git-sim/docs/vscode.md

 be lost, how to undo it and a text commit graph, with a button to simulate it.
 Select a command in a file or a terminal and the context menu offers both.

-Settings live under `git-sim` (executable, extra options, light-mode graphs when the editor theme is light, open in the browser instead of a tab, timeout).
+Settings live under `git-sim` (executable, extra options, dark graphs when the editor theme is light, open in the browser instead of a tab, timeout).

 ## The live graph